scolapicchioni/blazor/Lab08/readme.md

 One file has been updated:

-- BackEndContextModelSnapshot.cs--A snapshot of your current model.
+- PhotoSharingApplicationContextModelSnapshot.cs--A snapshot of your current model.
 Used to determine what changed when adding the next migration.

 To Update the Database, run the following command in the `Package Manager Console` of `Visual Studio`.